One Metric Is All Your Product Team Needs

 In order to build your one metric into a habit that your team can iterate on day-by-day, you have to make sure everyone is on the same page.

 • Set an expiration date.
 At Y Combinator, startups are expected to hit 8% growth a week on their core metric.
-Creating a timeline for product metrics is the only way you can build up an organizational rhythm that uses data to get results.
+Creating a timeline for is the only way you can build up an organizational rhythm that uses data to get results.

 • Tape your core metric to the heads of your entire team.
-As Aditya Vempaty of analytics platform Amplitude says, “It’s impossible to come up with individual tactical goals that contribute to the overarching core metric if data is siloed and available only to the growth team or the data scientists.”
+As Aditya Vempaty of analytics platform Amplitude says, “It’s impossible to come up with individual tactical goals that contribute to the overarching if data is siloed and available only to the growth team or the data scientists.”
 Your overarching core metric should be in a dashboard where everyone, from Product to Sales, can see it.

 • Drown out the noise.
 Looking at Facebook’s metrics and how it hit viral growth 10 years ago is fine, but that doesn’t relate 1:1 to what you’re building today.
 In order to actually build a product people care about, you need to collect your own data within the context of your product.